AIxRead

 English (United States)

-A research approach in genetics to identify genetic variants linked to traits or diseases.
+A research approach that involves scanning genomes from many individuals to identify genetic markers associated with specific traits or diseases.